• Skip to primary navigation

 Ingredients

 Coconut whipped cream is gluten free, dairy free, vegetarian, and paleo!
 All you need is a can of coconut milk and your favorite sweetener.
 I add just one packet of stevia, but you could also mix in a little vanilla to taste.
-Stevia is a healthy natural alternative to sugar.
+Stevia is a natural alternative to sugar.
 Read more about it here.

 For the can of coconut milk (make sure to use a can, not a carton), I use Native Forest that is certified gluten-free and canned with non-BPA packaging.